alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2019-09-17-adventures-in-the-terraform-dsl-part-vii-resource-for_each-in-terraform-0.12.6.md

 Today I have looked in detail at the Terraform 0.12.6 resource for_each and compared it specifically to the related features in Puppet.
 For anyone simply wanting to know how to use the feature, I had covered most of that in [Part III](https://alexharv074.github.io/2019/06/02/adventures-in-the-terraform-dsl-part-iii-iteration-enhancements-in-terraform-0.12.html) of this series, whereas today I have focused on what the feature still can't do, and I've proposed a way for HashiCorp to make it possible in a future release.

-Stay tuned for Part VIII - yes, there is a Part VIII coming! - where I look at the Terraform Puppet provisioner.
+Stay tuned for Part VIII where I look at the Terraform Puppet provisioner.